1989–90 NFL playoffs: NFC: San Francisco 49ers 30, Los Angeles Rams 3

 On LA's ensuing drive, Everett threw a pass that bounced off Ellard and Don Griffin before being intercepted by Tim McKyer, who returned the ball 27 yards to the Rams 27-yard line.
 Five plays later, Roger Craig increased the 49ers lead to 14–3 with a 1-yard touchdown run.
 Then after a Rams punt, Montana completed eight of 10 passes for 90 yards on a 14-play, 87-yard drive (which involved overcoming a 15-yard personal foul call against center Jesse Sapolu) to score on an 18-yard touchdown completion to John Taylor with nine seconds left in the half.

-An 11-play, 62-yard drive that ended with a 28-yard Mike Cofer field goal increased the 49ers lead to 24-3 early in the third quarter.
+An 11-play, 62-yard drive that ended with a 28-yard Mike Cofer field goal increased the 49ers lead to 24–3 early in the third quarter.
 Cofer later missed a field goal after Lott picked off an Everett pass, but made a 36-yarder on the first play of the fourth quarter, and a 25-yard kick with 5:40 left in the game to make the final score 30–3.

 Montana showed much precision and finished the game completing 26 of 30 passes for 262 yards and two touchdowns.
 Fullback Tom Rathman rushed for 63 yards and caught six passes for 48 yards.
 Craig was the top rusher of the game with 94 yards and a touchdown, while also catching three passes for 40 yards.

 The Rams did not qualify for the playoffs again in their original tenure in Los Angeles.
 After moving to St. Louis in 1995, it would take until 1999 for the Rams to return to the playoffs.
 After making the playoffs several times in St. Louis, most recently in 2004, the Rams again underwent a long playoff drought that extended into their first season back in Los Angeles in 2015.

-This was the first postseason meeting between the Rams and 49ers.
+This was the first postseason meeting between the Rams and 49ers as well as the second NFL playoff matchup between two California-based teams, following the Oakland Raiders' victory over the San Diego Chargers in the 1980 AFC Championship Game.
+As of 2024, there have since been two other all-California playoff matchups: the 49ers' 49–26 victory over the Chargers in Super Bowl XXIX; and the only other Rams-49ers playoff meeting, a 20–17 Rams victory in the 2021 NFC Championship Game, which the 2021 Rams, like the 1990 49ers, followed up with a Super Bowl victory.